falconmick/tdd-demo/packages/slide/slides.md

 With this mock we have access to write assertions on the log level, the exact message and every other field that makes up the log call including the template parameters and scoped log state

-The best part about all this is if you want to include **this** in your very own C# projects you can take this as a take home project, why not build out your very own logging mock using test driven development.
+The best part about all this is if you want to include **this mock** in your very own C# projects you can take this as a take home project, why not build out your very own logging mock using test driven development.
 You start out with nothing implemented, first you write a test for the IsEnabled property, next comes a test that asserts that your able to retrieve the latest logs level, next the message, so on and so forth.